Review of Our Cruise on the Norwegian Sky Cruise Ship

 Kids Crew Club

-My granddaughter, was 8 years old at the time, spent the majority of her time at the Kids Crew Club.
+My granddaughter, was 8 years old at the time, and she spent the majority of her time at the Kids Crew Club.
 She had no complaints, and seemed to enjoy the time she spent there.
 If she didn't get tired at night, I really think she would have liked to spend the night there.
 One evening they did face painting, and she really enjoyed that.
+They also painted a shirt, and got to keep it.

 One problem about cruising during the winter months, is that you take the chance of running into a cold front.
 Yep, it even happens in the Caribbean.
 In our case, the nights were very windy, and on the chilly side, which made it almost impossible to enjoy the "White Hot Night Party" at the poolside.
 The cruise director did the best he could, under the circumstances that he had to deal with because of the weather.